litui/litui.github.io/_posts/2015-11-20-non-binary-gender-inclusion.markdown

 ---

-*I am neither non-binary, nor an expert in Human Resources.
+> ~~I am neither non-binary, nor an expert in Human Resources.
 I am a transgender woman who previously identified as genderqueer and socially transitioned over 9 months in 2013.
 As I was still discovering myself, not much was said to my employer throughout my transition until they inquired formally, though it was well-known in my social circles by then.
 My transition most visibly included changes to my gender expression which affected interactions with coworkers and management.
 I hesitate to speak on non-binary issues as I no longer identify as non-binary myself, but I know from experience that there is very little support available for non-binary employees in the workplace.
-I share my thoughts here in the hope that it will make a difference.*
+I share my thoughts here in the hope that it will make a difference.~~

+> **2019 Edit**: Upon reflection, I never really stopped being non-binary.
+I was just trans-feminine and binary categories were more convenient.

 ---